ballerina-platform/ballerina-lang/docs/tutorials/custom-client-connector.md

 Any variables declared at the connector level is visible to all remote functions.
 The lifetime of the connector also defines the lifetime of the variables and they are local to each connector instance.

-The structure of an remote function definition is as follows.
+The structure of a remote function definition is as follows.

 ```
 [ActionAnnotations]